Country fact file

 Working hours

-According to the National Employment Standards (NES), full-time workers in Australian are supposed to work a maximum of 38 hours per week, although they may be asked to work a reasonable number of hours above this.
-Typical office hours are Monday to Friday from 9am to 5pm, but most organisations take a pragmatic approach to working hours when they can and will try to accommodate the needs of their employees.
+According to the National Employment Standards (NES), full-time workers in Australia are supposed to work a maximum of 38 hours per week, although they may be asked to work a reasonable number of hours above this.

 Holidays

-Holiday entitlement is also defined by the NES.
 Most full-time workers are entitled to a minimum of 4 weeks of paid annual leave, and shift workers may receive an additional week.
-Sick leave, community service leave and long service leave are also available to many employees in Australia, however casual workers and those outside the national workplace scheme are not covered by all of these regulations.
-More information is available through the Fair Work Ombudsman website.
+Sick leave, community service leave and long service leave are also available to many employees in Australia, however, casual workers and those outside the national workplace scheme are not covered by all of these regulations.

 Public holidays

 Australia has seven fixed national public holidays each year.
 The government of each state also has the power to declare further holiday dates, some of which are common to several states and some that are unique.
-A full list of public holidays by state is available on the australia.gov.au website.

 National public holiday dates